For most Australians, travelling to Canada is easy. But more often than not, you’ll need an approved ‘eTA’ before you can visit.

 Before you travel to Canada

-You can do this, and register your other travel details, through the ArriveCAN website.
-Alternatively, you can also download the ArriveCAN app through the Apple App Store (for iOS) or Google Play (for Android) to complete this step using your smartphone.
+You can do this through the ArriveCAN website.
+Alternatively, you can also download the ArriveCAN app through the Apple App Store (for iOS) or Google Play (for Android) to get things sorted using your smartphone.

 Getting your eTA for Canada is simple and inexpensive – but it pays to be organised.
 Most travellers get their eTA approval within minutes and won’t run into any issues.
 But if yours is one of the few applications that gets delayed, you’ll be glad to have time up your sleeve.